Provar

 Once you are ready to commit and push your changes to Git, right-click on the file or files you want to push and choose Commit:

-In the Please identify yourself screen, review the details entered and click OK.
+Review the details entered in the Please identify yourself screen and click OK.

-On the Commit Changes screen, enter a Commit message and select the files that you want to push by selecting the check boxes.
+On the Commit Changes screen, enter a Commit message and select the files you want to push by selecting the checkboxes.

 Click Commit and Push.